Moss Vale Road repair work

 Media releases

-Work to start on Moss Vale Road at Cambewarra Mountain to restore full access29 May 2023
+Work to start on Moss Vale Road at Cambewarra Mountain to restore full access

-Work starts on permanent repairs to Cambewarra Mountain.7 April 2022
+Work starts on permanent repairs to Cambewarra Mountain.

 Work continues to ensure safe access to Kangaroo Valley.